 It is the policy of the University of Houston-Clear Lake and the HSP program to recruit and retain highly-qualified individuals.
 As an essential part of this policy, the University and program are dedicated to equal employment opportunity for all employees and students.
-The University and program do not discriminate based on race, color, sex (including pregnancy), religion, national origin, disability, age, veteran status, genetic information or sexual orientation.
-Additionally, the University and program prohibit discrimination on the basis of sexual orientation, gender identity or gender expression.
+The University and program do not discriminate based on race, color, sex (including pregnancy), religion, national origin, disability, age, veteran status, or sexual orientation.

-Further, the field of psychology, this program, and its individual faculty highly value diversity, understanding, inclusiveness, compassion, and equal human rights, and strongly reject and condemn violence, intimidation, discrimination, and judgmental action towards groups or individuals in all forms.
+Further, the field of psychology, this program, and its individual faculty highly value understanding, compassion, and human rights, and strongly reject and condemn violence, intimidation, discrimination, and judgmental action towards groups or individuals in all forms.
 Given our field's acute focus and understanding of the human toll exacted by these societal problems, psychology has an important ethical role in advocacy and educating the broader public in hopes of minimizing these problems for individuals and groups in our societies.
 Our program actively seeks to reduce systemic barriers for our clients and students.
 Review the APA Advocacy page to learn more about some of these important areas and how they can be supported.

-The policy UHCL is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran's status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UHCL prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+The policy UHCL is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran's status, or sex (including pregnancy), except where such a distinction is required by law.
 The University of Houston-Clear Lake is proud to be recognized by Department of the Interior as a member of the Minority Serving Institutions Program.
-UHCL is an HSI: Hispanic Serving Institution and is an Affirmative Action/Equal Opportunity Employer supporting workplace diversity.
+UHCL is an HSI: Hispanic Serving Institution and is an Affirmative Action/Equal Opportunity Employer.
 As such, we encourage perspective students from all social identities, particularly underrepresented identities, to apply to our program.
-We believe that diversity in the psychology work force is an important goal to meet the heath care and educational needs of all communities.
+We believe in having a variety of populations in the psychology work force, and it is an important goal to meet the heath care and educational needs of all communities.